-- State Exam Training programme II: you practise for all skill-based parts of the exam, or, if you are resitting the exam, only for those parts which you did not pass before.
+- State Exam Training programme II: you practise for all skill-based parts of the exam.

 On a regular basis.
 In addition, the integration programme supervisor will help you in your dealings with DUO (e.g., submitting invoices, applying for the State Exam).

 Please note!
 DUO will only lend you money if you are following a language course at a school with the Blik op Werk Hallmark.